The Tomorrow War: Visual effects

 The supervisor of the visual effects of the movie was James Price, while Randy Starr was recruited as the producer of the visual effects.
-For the effect of the time jump, Chris McKay wanted the time travel of the film to be unique in the film, with Price stating, "We looked at images of the northern lights and the view of Earth from space, and at one point, I showed images from the Hubble Space Telescope because there's something kind of intimate and mysterious about them".
+For the effect of the time jump, Chris McKay wanted the time travel of the film to be unique in the film, with Price stating, "We looked at images of the northern lights and the view of Earth from space, and at one point, I showed images from the Hubble Space Telescope because there is something kind of intimate and mysterious about them".
 The visual-effects staff decided to create a force field that forms above the draftees right before they jump in time.
 With the time machine activated, the travelers would slowly rise up and eventually be sent at the future.
 To capture the effect, the visual-effects team ran tests using an underwater cloud tank to simulate time displacement.
 However, VFX supervisor JD Schwalm decided to use a practical wall of smoke.
 The smoke was made to be thick enough so the camera could not see through it, and then a stunt coordinator rigged the actors on wires and flew them through the wall of smoke.
 CGI electrical currents were provided in postproduction so the screen can represent the actors materializing out of thin air.